opan/learn/vagrant/cheatsheet.md

 - If you want to setup `private_network` IP, you can use this [private network](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces)
 - To access host machine from guest (inside Vagrant), just use the gateway provided with `netstat -rn` command inside vm.

+## Sending file to vagrant box

+To send file from host machine to vagrant box, we can use `file` provisioning.
+To make sure the file provisioning is running we can run `vagrant provision`